 Yay…

-The best ways I’ve found for myself in navigating analysis paralysis:
+Tips for navigating analysis paralysis:

 - Look for the task that feels the easiest to me/that I can get myself to do at the moment